Inventiva reports 2022 Third Quarter Financial Information¹

 - Revenues of €0.1m for the first nine months of 2022

-Daix (France), Long Island City (New York, United States), November 10, 2022 – Inventiva IVA (the "Company"), a clinical-stage biopharmaceutical company focused on the development of oral small molecule therapies for the treatment of patients with non-alcoholic steatohepatitis ("NASH") and other diseases with significant unmet medical needs, today reported its cash position as of September 30, 2022 and its revenues for the first nine months of 2022.
+/EIN News/ -- Daix (France), Long Island City (New York, United States), November 10, 2022 – Inventiva (Euronext Paris and Nasdaq: IVA) (the “Company”), a clinical-stage biopharmaceutical company focused on the development of oral small molecule therapies for the treatment of patients with non-alcoholic steatohepatitis (“NASH”) and other diseases with significant unmet medical needs, today reported its cash position as of September 30, 2022 and its revenues for the first nine months of 2022.

 Cash Position